ollipal/minimal-password-prompt/README.md

 - Multiplatform: Windows, Linux and Mac support
 - **Less than 50 lines of code**

-Seriously, you can also just copy and paste to your project:
+Seriously, you can also just copy and paste to your project ([index.js](https://github.com/ollipal/minimal-password-prompt/blob/main/index.js)):

 ```js
 const stdin = process.stdin;